NuriddinovMA/Charm/README.md

     - "heterozygous" - "YES" if *all* rearrengments are heterozygous; "NO" if *all* rearrengments are homozygous;
     - "one_as_null" - if "YES" contacts == 1 are processed as 0 \("YES" should be used for the whole genomic Hi-C, and "NO" should be used for the enriched Hi-C, like promoter-capture\);
     - "reference_id" - the preferred name of the database.
+    - "path_to_juicertools" - delete this, if you work with .mcool files
   * [preprocessing] section
     - "path_to_hic_map" - the path to the reference hic-file;
   * [SVs] section